10 Best HVAC Companies in Ferndale, MI

 • Change filters regularly.
 Replacing or cleaning your air filters every 30–90 days helps air flow efficiently through your system.
 Also try to keep debris away from the outdoor portions of your HVAC system as much as possible.

 • Keep your system clean.
-Keeping your indoor evaporator coil, condenser fan blades, ductwork, and grills clean helps your system function optimally and reduces the chance of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.
+Keeping your indoor evaporator coil, condenser fan blades, ductwork, and grills clean helps your system run and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.

 • Monitor for potential problems.
 Monitor your system for issues, for example by consistently checking your thermostat and energy bills.
 This helps you address problems before they get too expensive.